jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 how to manually make a python test driven development environment
 ********************************************************************************************

 * Imagine I have to work on a project and it's name is ``magic``.
-I open a terminal in the Integrated Development Environment (IDE) and type mkdir_
+I open a terminal in the Integrated Development Environment (IDE) and use mkdir_

   .. code-block:: shell